Updated: May 21

 11. How does the church discipline its members with their sin?

-Another question possibly for the church’s membership classes, but they won’t answer this question to us directly.
+Another question possibly for the church’s membership classes, but they won’t answer this question for us directly.

 12. How is the pastor compensated (income, benefits, bonuses, etc.)?